Unitary Gate Synthesis via Polynomial Optimization: Gate synthesis

 In Fig.~\ref{fig:times} we consider the Ising model for $N$ qubits, where $H(t)=-J\sum_{i=1}^{N-1}\sigma_i^z\sigma_{i+1}^z+E(t)\sum_{i=1}^{N}\sigma_i^x$, and we compute the time it takes to obtain the polynomial we want to optimize and the time it takes to find the global minimizer.
 We do this with the QCPOP method, using a 3rd order Magnus expansion and a 4th order Chebyshev approximation (to approximate the exponential), and with gate synthesis via Hermitians, for a 3rd order Magnus expansion.
 From the results, we conclude that by using only the Magnus expansion we have an exponentially faster time to compute the objective polynomial and a faster computation time to solve the polynomial optimization problem.

 Even if our method ensures global optimality, its scalability is constrained both by the size of the physical system and the accuracy of the approximations we make.
-The resulting polynomial to optimize is independent of the system's size, but for a system of $N$ qubits, the Hamiltonian will have a size of $2^N\times 2^N$, making the computations for large systems computationally costly.
+For a system of $N$ qubits, the Hamiltonian will have a size of $2^N\times 2^N$, making the computations for large systems computationally costly.
+However, one of the main advantages of this method is that the size of the resulting polynomial to optimize is independent of the system's size.

+Methods like GRAPE \cite{GRAPE} and CRAB \cite{CRAB} navigate an optimization landscape that is shaped by constraints (time, energy), controllability and system symmetries.
+For unconstrained, controllable and small systems, we generally have trap-free landscapes \cite{russell2016quantumcontrollandscapestrap, Riviello_2015} so methods like GRAPE are quite successful.
+However, for constrained or many-body systems, where symmetries (translational, rotational) might arise, the presence of local traps or regions with plateaus may make landscape navigation ill-conditioned and sensitive to initialization.
+With the method we develop in this paper we avoid these issues by approximating the landscape to a polynomial, and finding its global optimum in a single shot.

+The results in Figure \ref{fig:qoc_compare} indicate that going to even larger systems while maintaining accuracy might be possible with the polynomial optimization framework.
+In \cite{gaggioli2025timeevolutioncontrolledmanybody} an approach using tensor networks together with polynomial optimization is presented to make the method scale well with the system's size.
+In this work we focus on how to make the polynomial optimization problem more scalable for more complicated control functions (with more variables), and for better approximations of the Magnus expansion.